dawser123/ip-tracker/README.md

-# Shortly - Frontend Mentor challenge
+# IP Tracker - Frontend Mentor challenge
-This is a solution to the [URL shortening API landing page](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0)
+This is a solution to the [IP-tracker](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0)

 ## Table of contents